LukasMurdock/LukasMurdock.github.io/src/lib/driving-game/README.md

 });
 ```

-The page exposes Cruise and Chase selection before play and switches their controllers without rebuilding the shared world.
+The page exposes Cruise and Chase plus Circuit City and Crosswind selection before play and while paused.
+Mode changes replace only the mode controller; map changes dispose and rebuild the world while retaining the renderer, controls, player presentation, and page lifecycle.
 Cruise defaults to the `loose` profile; Chase defaults to `aggressive`.
 Passing `drivingProfile` explicitly overrides the mode default for tuning.

 Available internal handling profiles are `balanced`, `loose`, `technical`, and `aggressive`.
 Aggressive raises acceleration and top speed, uses faster and deeper breakaway behavior, strengthens hard-drift entry and exit boost, and deliberately reaches redline at its normal maximum speed.
 The other profiles retain a quieter overdrive ratio.